Tools for Working Remotely

 - Use encryption whenever possible when storing University information on devices.

-- Remove University information from devices when it is no longer needed.
+- Remove University information from personal devices when it is no longer needed.

-- Keep others from viewing the screen on devices when accessing University information.
+- Keep others from viewing your device’s screen when accessing University information.

 - Be aware of the increased risk of infection before transporting University information on portable storage devices, e.g., thumb or external hard drives.

-- Keep in mind that other people may be able to intercept online activity when using public or shared Wi-Fi or computers, such as those in Internet cafes, non-ATSU libraries, or airports.
+- Keep in mind that other people may be able to intercept online activity when using public or shared Wi-Fi or computers, such as those in Internet cafes, coffee shops, non-ATSU libraries, or airports.

 - Always delete locally saved files on public or shared computers.

-- Do not walk away from a machine connected to the University
+- Do not walk away from a machine connected to University resources.

 - Contact the ITS Service Desk if a device containing University information is lost, stolen, or compromised.